June 7, 2012

-NOTE: These options will also work with any Advanced routing. i.e Force will have to match both Advanced routing rule AND MID Group rules to process
+NOTE: Groups are case sensitive.
+These options will also work with any Advanced routing. i.e Force will have to match both Advanced routing rule AND MID Group rules to process

 To Add Gateways from the gateway grid - click the add gateway button on the right side of the grid for the gateway line item you wish to add to this profile.
 Once selected enter the monthly cap for each gateway.
 This would be the dollar amount you desire to allocate per month to each gateway.